rohitandani/Ace-setup_new/README.md

 By default, `llama-cpp-python` uses the CPU for processing, which is suitable if you have limited VRAM.
 However, setting up GPU acceleration can significantly improve performance.

-I successfully configured GPU support using:
+I successfully configured GPU support (on Windows) using:
 - Python 3.11
 - CUDA 12.8

-For more details on setting up GPU acceleration, refer to the following resource:
+For more details on setting up GPU acceleration (on Windows), refer to the following resource:
 [llama-cpp-python-cu128-gemma3 Releases](https://github.com/boneylizard/llama-cpp-python-cu128-gemma3/releases)

 ---